roman-milk/roman-milk.github.io/susans-req.md

+===

- ****** Susan's Request Ch.
-05 ****** bydawn1958© Susan felt the strong, erotic passion devour Sandy and hugged her hips tightly as she rolled down the far side.
+Susan felt the strong, erotic passion devour Sandy and hugged her hips tightly as she rolled down the far side.
 With a newfound hunger unknown to her, Susan drank the juices and licked the enlarged clitoris like a true veteran.
 Julie was shocked as Sandy uttered, "No, no, don't eat my cunt you fucking bitch."
 There was no way either woman was going to stop and the juices flowed like a river.

  The last powerful explosion left her reeling and she felt dismayed by what had just happened.
 No woman had ever taken advantage of her like that and now it was time to regain control of the much smaller, weaker teacher.
 She would give the others their money's worth and subtly reached for her carrying bag, which she left by the sofa.
 The men were so obsessed by the naked bodies they didn't even notice the large, rubber cock as Sandy slipped it out of the bag.
 Julie didn't miss a thing as her heart stopped in anticipation.